Cantera/cantera/doc/sphinx/reference/reactors/constant-pressure-mole-reactor.md

 ## Species Equations

-The moles of each species in the reactor changes as a result of flow through the reactor's [inlets and outlets](sec-flow-device), and production of homogeneous gas phase species and reactions on the reactor [surfaces](sec-reactor-surface).
+The moles of each species in the reactor changes as a result of flow through the reactor's [inlets and outlets](sec-flow-device) and production of gas phase species through homogeneous reactions and reactions on the reactor [surfaces](sec-reactor-surface).
 The rate at which species $k$ is generated through homogeneous phase reactions is $V \dot{\omega}_k$, and the total rate at which moles of species $k$ changes is:

 $$
 \frac{dn_k}{dt} = V \dot{\omega}_k + \sum_{in} \dot{n}_{k, in}